Dave864/Hex_Summons/README.md

   - A successful random encounter with Monster creatures will lower the Monster percentage.
 - The enemy characters and tile map used for the encounter will be determined as the user traverses the world map.
   - The encounter will use a random tile map from a predifined set specific to the biome.

-### Towns

-(To Be Determined)

-### Dungeons

-(To Be Determined)

-## Art Style

-(To Be Refined)
-A hybrid style, using pxiel art sprites in a 3d environment.

-## Sound Effects

-(To Be Determined)

-## Platforms

-- **PC:** Windows and Linux
-- **Console:** Currently there are not plans to develop console versions.
-If I can easily acquire the resources for it, I will consider developing a Switch port.

-### Audience

-This game is intended for people from their mid to late 20's to the mid 30's.
-It is designed to emulate and expand upon the Golden Sun series of games, and is intended for people who enjoy turn-based RPGs or tactics-lite games.